Buying or selling a home?

 After we sign the final sales contract, you'll start working with your lender to close the loan.
 If you're pre-qualified, it shouldn't take very long at all, but you'll need to keep in close contact with your mortgage lender.
 And I'll sort out all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of getting your loan application.
-The estimate depends on the loan amount.
-RESPA requirements dictate that it has to include all closing costs and fall within a tight range of accuracy, and I'll go over the estimate and let you know if it all looks adequate.
+Your lender will supply you with a Loan Estimate (LE) outlining your closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of getting your loan application.
+The estimate rests on the loan amount.
+RESPA requirements require that it has to involve all closing costs and fall within a close range of accuracy, and I'll review the estimate and let you know if it all looks good.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything, make sure you call me at (315) 258-9147 or e-mail me at .
+And if you need anything or have any questions, make sure you contact me at (315) 258-9147 or e-mail me at .